MichalFrancuz/MichalFrancuz/README.md

 ### Hi there! 👋

-I'm Michał, student on last year of bachelor degree - computer science in <a href="https://wsb.edu.pl/uczelnia/aktualnosci/akademia-wsb-na-podium-rankingu-szkol-wyzszych-perspektywy-2022.html" target="_blank" rel="noopener noreferrer"> Akademia WSB</a>.
+I'm Michał.
+I graduated Computer Science in WSB University (Bachelor) <a href="https://wsb.edu.pl/uczelnia/aktualnosci/akademia-wsb-na-podium-rankingu-szkol-wyzszych-perspektywy-2022.html" target="_blank" rel="noopener noreferrer"> Akademia WSB</a>.
 My skills: HTML, CSS, JavaScript, Java and Kotlin.
 Now I focus on learning React.
 My goal is to develop full response web apps and multi-tab websides.
 I was previously working as computers networks assembler and now as network engineer.
 For me learning of programming is like a hobby.
 I like coding in frontend becaouse I can see immediately effect of my work.
 Next great technology for me is programming language Ruby.
 Everything I learning myself.
 My interesting is traveling, watching good serials as well as movie and reading about new technology.

 <a href="https://www.linkedin.com/in/micha%C5%82-francuz-45499a110/" target="_blank" rel="noopener noreferrer"> My LinkedIn </a>